3rd Battalion, 319th Field Artillery Regiment: Operation Toledo

 From 10 August 1966 – 7 September 1966, 3/319th AFAR supported 173rd's Operation Toledo in the May Tao Secret Zone and Cẩm Mỹ areas of Phước Tuy Province.
-In addition to the battalion's three organic firing batteries (A, B & C) with 18 105mm towed howitzers, the battalion was reinforced with C/2/35 Artilley (six 155mm self-propelled howitzers), A/2/32 Artillery (four 175mm/8" self-propelled howitzers), and two 105mm towed firing batteries (A/2/13 Artillery and A/1/7 Artillery).
+In addition to the battalion's three organic firing batteries (A, B & C) with 18 105 mm towed howitzers, the battalion was reinforced with C/2/35 Artillery (six 155 mm self-propelled howitzers), A/2/32 Artillery (four 175 mm/8" self-propelled howitzers), and two 105 mm towed firing batteries (A/2/13 Artillery and A/1/7 Artillery).
 The 3/319th AFAR fired 31,503 rounds in 1,421 fire missions, while the reinforcing units contributed an additional 17,417 rounds.
 Most of the missions were against suspected enemy locations or in support of elements during contact, but the battalion also fired preparations of landing zones, harassing and interdiction fire, and suppressive fire on landing zones after extraction.
 Although safety checks and air clearance delayed some missions when units were not in contact, the brigade reported that "Fires for units in contact was timely and no firing delays were experienced."

 Operation Sioux City

-From 26 September 1966 to 9 October 1966, the battalion supported the brigade Operation Sioux City with 2 organic 105mm batteries and a 155mm reinforcing battery from 2/25 Field Artillery.
+From 26 September 1966 to 9 October 1966, the battalion supported the brigade Operation Sioux City with two organic 105 mm batteries and a 155 mm reinforcing battery from 2/25 Field Artillery.
 On 26 September, 3/319 departed Bien Hoa and moved by road on Route Blue to Position Fox, with Battery C firing landing zone preparations in support of 1/503's air assault on Position Mohawk and then on to Position Mohawk.
 While in Position Fox, a ¼-ton truck from the battalion hit a mine.
 Two vehicles (the other from Company E, 17th Cavalry Regiment) were destroyed by mines in Position Fox, resulting in three US wounded.
-On 1 October, Battery C reported 2 incoming hand grenades and returned fire with M79 grenade launchers.
+On 1 October, Battery C reported two incoming hand grenades and returned fire with M79 grenade launchers.
 There were no US casualties and unknown results of the M79 fire.
 On 6 October, the battalion returned to Position Fox, reporting laid and ready to fire at 12:58.
 On 9 October, the brigade terminated Operation Sioux City and the battalion returned to Bien Hoa by road convoy.
 Over the course of the operation, the battalion fired 8,611 rounds on 1,280 missions.
 Unobserved fires prevented a good assessment of the artillery's effectiveness, although the brigade After Action Report noted that enemy fire stopped "in all cases" when artillery was employed during contacts.

 Operation Winchester

-From 8 October – 3 December 1966, Battery B, 3/319th AFAR deployed 82 personnel and six M102 105mm howitzers with Task Force 4/503rd to the Da Nang and Tinh Qang area to conduct Operation Winchester.
+From 8 October – 3 December 1966, Battery B, 3/319th AFAR deployed 82 personnel and six M102 105 mm howitzers with Task Force 4/503rd to the Da Nang and Tinh Qang area to conduct Operation Winchester.
 The battery occupied a single position, and supported the operation from that position, although it selected alternate positions that were not occupied.
 The 4–503rd PIR commander stated that Battery B's support was "absolutely essential to the conduct of the operation."